vfarcic/devops24/manuscript/01-sts.md

 cat sts/go-demo-3-sts.yml
 ```

-Most of the new definition is the same as the one we used before so we'll comment only on the differences.
+Most of the new definition is the same as the one we used before, so we'll comment only on the differences.
 The first in line is StatefulSet that replaces the `db` Deployment.
 It is as follows.

 ```yaml
 apiVersion: apps/v1beta2